feresessafi/TE3_CityOfStGallen_STARTHACK24/README.md

 - **Simple and Intuitive Use:** Designed with teachers in mind, ensuring ease of use.
 - **Comprehensive Overview:** Provides a clear and concise view of student performance.
-- **Scalable Solution:** Built to accommodate the growing needs of educational institutions.

-## Technology Stack

-- **Frontend:** Vue.js, Tailwind CSS for a responsive and accessible design.
-- **Backend:** Leveraging Nuxt 3 for server-side rendering, enhancing performance and SEO.
-- **Deployment:** A flexible and scalable architecture ensuring reliability and ease of maintenance.

 ## Getting Started